Broveku/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+name is closure used in this code bc we have "dan" and "zoe" that pull from the function about it

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?